Payroll records help you stay organized, but how long do you have to keep them for?

 As the years pass and you hire more hourly employees, those payroll records can quickly become a lot to keep track of.
 So, the question is, what are the specific recordkeeping requirements?
 And which records can you take off your hands (and out of your office)?

-Let’s take a look at how long you need to keep different types of payroll records—and when it’s safe to clear them out:
+Let's review how long you need to keep different types of payroll records—and when it’s safe to clear them out.